eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Highly preferred Web UI or dashboarding experience (ie CSS, HTML, Tableau, Qlik, etc.
 	- Knowledge and hands on experience on implementation of Chatbot using Microsoft Bot Framework, API.AI or Watson
 	- Experience working in a DevOps environment, and using industry standard tools (GIT/OneStash, JIRA)
 + skill set:
+	- Experience testing web services with tools such as SoapUI.
+	- Excellent knowledge of web technologies such as React, NodeJS, AngularJS, D3JS, JavaScript, GWT, EXTGWT, CSS3, HTML5
+	- Excellent knowledge of at least one server-side programming language
+	- Excellent knowledge of web services development (SOAP, REST, Web Socket, RPC)
+	- Proficiency with major development tools and processes such as revision control, requirement specs, unit & system tests, etc.
+	- Proven ability to deliver on time working in a fast-paced agile environment
+	- Ability to work with team to clarify and prune requirements, strong verbal and written communication skills
+	- OO design and Java/Scala development experience.
+	- Experience with Java Spring Framework
+	- Good understanding of virtualization, Linux Container, Docker
+	- Working knowledge of Big Data frameworks such as Hadoop, Storm, Spark, Flume, Kafka
++ skill set:
 	- BLAH.
 + skill set: